facebookresearch/nymeria_dataset/README.md

 sequences for detailed view.
 On the right panel, locate a list of links to download particular data groups for that sequence.

-**Option 2 - Download multiple sequences.** For batch download, we provide a JSON file (`Nymeria_download_urls.json`) with urls.
+**Option 2 - Batch download multiple sequences.** For batch download, we provide a JSON file (`nymeria_download_urls.json`) with urls.
-There are two ways to obtain the JSON file.
-You can visit our [project page](https://www.projectaria.com/datasets/nymeria/), and sign up with your email by *Access the Dataset* at the bottom.
-Once directed to the download page, click `DATA (Nymeria_download_urls.json)`.
-This file contains the urls to the full dataset.
+There are two ways to obtain this JSON file.
+First, you can visit the [project page](https://www.projectaria.com/datasets/nymeria/), and sign up for *Access the Dataset* located at the bottom to be directed to the download.
+The downloaded file will contain the urls to the full dataset.
-Alternatively, you can customize the JSON file with selected sequences on [dataset explorer](https://explorer.projectaria.com/?v=%22Nymeria%22).
-Locate the text box `filter dataset by` on the page top, configure the filter using sequence attributes, then click `Download found sequences`.
-If the filter is left empty, the JSON file will simply return the full dataset.
-Note urls in JSON file is valid for 14 days.
-Please obtain a new JSON file once urls expire.
+Alternatively, you generate a customized JSON file with only selected sequences and modalities on [dataset explorer](https://explorer.projectaria.com/nymeria) using the data filter option.
+In either way, urls provided by the JSON file is valid for 14 days.
+Please obtain a new JSON file upon expiration.

-With the JSON file, you can visit the urls to access data.
+With the JSON file, you can visit the urls to download data.
 For convinience, we provide [download.py](./download.py) as an example script to parses the JSON file and download data into formatted directories.
-To use the script, first select target data groups by modifying the function `get_groups()` in [download.py](https://github.com/facebookresearch/nymeria_dataset/blob/main/download.py#L9-L29).
-Then run the following.

 ```
-conda activate nymeria
+conda activate pymeria
 cd nymeria_dataset

-python download.py -i <Nymeria_download_urls.json> -o <dataset_outpath> [-k <partial_key>]
+python download.py -i <Nymeria_download_urls.json> -o <output_path> [-k <partial_key>]
 ```

+By modifying the function [`get_groups()`](https://github.com/facebookresearch/nymeria_dataset/blob/main/download.py#L9-L29), you can customize which data groups will be downloaded.
-The script will ask your confirmation to proceed downloading.
-Under `<dataset_outpath>`, we produce a `download_summary.json` file to record the download status.
-The optional argument `-k` implements a partial key matching to select which sequences are downloaded.
+The script will produce a `download_summary.json` under the `<output_path>`.
+The optional argument `-k` implements a partial key matching to select desired sequences.
 Nymeria sequences are named by the following convention `<date>_<session_id>_<fake_id>_<act_id>_<uid>`.
-Here are some examples how to use the sequence filter.
+Here are some examples for how to use the sequence filter.
 ```
 # E.g., get all sequences collected in June
-python download.py -i <Nymeria_download_urls.json> -o <dataset_outpath> -k 202306
+python download.py -i <Nymeria_download_urls.json> -o <output_path> -k 202306

 # E.g., get all sequences from participant with fake_name, 'james_johnson'
-python download.py -i <Nymeria_download_urls.json> -o <dataset_outpath> -k james_johnson
+python download.py -i <Nymeria_download_urls.json> -o <output_path> -k james_johnson

 # E.g., get a particular sequence with uid egucf6
-python download.py -i <Nymeria_download_urls.json> -o <dataset_outpath> -k egucf6
+python download.py -i <Nymeria_download_urls.json> -o <output_path> -k egucf6
 ```

-### Visualize the data
+### Load Nymeria data with visualization

 ## License